Blackstone European Property Income Fund (BEPIF)

 Reliance on Key Management Personnel.
 The success of the Fund will depend, in large part, upon the skill and expertise of certain Blackstone professionals.
 In the event of the death, disability or departure of any key Blackstone professionals, the business and the performance of the Fund may be therefore adversely affected.
 Some Blackstone professionals may have other responsibilities, including senior management responsibilities, throughout Blackstone and, therefore, conflicts are expected to arise in the allocation of such personnel’s time (including as a result of such personnel deriving financial benefit from these other activities, including fees and performance-based compensation).

 Russian Invasion of Ukraine.
-On February 24, 2022, Russian troops began a full-scale invasion of Ukraine and, as of the date of this document, the countries remain in active armed conflict.
+On February 24, 2022, Russian troops began a full-scale invasion of Ukraine and the countries remain in active armed conflict.
 Around the same time, the United States, the United Kingdom, the European Union, and several other nations announced a broad array of new or expanded sanctions, export controls, and other measures against Russia, Russia-backed separatist regions in Ukraine, and certain banks, companies, government officials, and other individuals in Russia and Belarus.
 The ongoing conflict and the rapidly evolving measures in response could be expected to have a negative impact on the economy and business activity globally (including in the countries in which BEPIF invests), and therefore could adversely affect the performance of BEPIF’s investments.
 The severity and duration of the conflict and its impact on global economic and market conditions are impossible to predict, and as a result, could present material uncertainty and risk with respect to BEPIF and the performance of its investments and operations, and the ability of BEPIF to achieve its investment objectives.
 Similar risks will exist to the extent that any investments, service providers, vendors or certain other parties have material operations or assets in Russia, Ukraine, Belarus, or the immediate surrounding areas.

 Sustainability Risks.
 The Fund may be exposed to an environmental, social or governance event or condition that, if it occurs, could have a material adverse effect, actual or potential, on the value of the investments made by the Fund.
 Sustainability risks are assessed into investment decisions relating to the Fund.